Mapping out the parameter space for photoevaporation and core-powered mass-loss: Discussion

 Since the trajectory of most planets in Figure~\ref{fig:XvsM} will essentially be vertically downwards, planets can start losing mass in the core-powered mass-loss regime and transition into photoevaporation to be completely stripped or remain undergoing core-powered mass-loss until their envelopes are completely removed at high equilibrium temperature and low core masses.
 However, as discussed above, it is rare to find a scenario where a photoevaporting planet transitions back to core-powered mass-loss during its mass-loss history and subsequently to be completely stripped.
 Future evolutionary calculations incorporating both models could explore the possibility that very low-mass, temperate planets can transition between the two mass-loss regimes multiple times during their lifetime.

-One of the insights we can infer from our work is which mass-loss mechanism is responsible for the final ``stripping'' of the envelopes.
+{\rc Inferences about which mechanism removes that majority of the exoplanet populations' mass must await full evolutionary calculations.
+However, one of the insights we can infer from our work is which mass-loss mechanism is responsible for the {\it final }``stripping'' of the envelopes}.
 We accomplish this by investigating the core masses at which core-powered mass-loss transitions to photoevaporation for a negligible envelope mass fraction (specifically $10^{-4}$).
 Unsurprisingly, this transition scales with $R_p/R_B$, and we show this boundary in terms of planet equilibrium temperature and radius compared to the observed exoplanet population in Figure~\ref{fig:stripped_cores}.
 This indicates that the observed super-earth planet population contains a significant faction of planets where the final removal of the H/He envelope was controlled by either photoevaporation or core-powered mass-loss.
 However, since the exoplanet radius gap borders the photoevaporative region, it is likely that photoevaporation was responsible for the mass loss of observed super-earths located in its direct vicinity.
 For sub-Neptunes with hydrogen-dominated atmospheres, planets just above the radius-gap host a few-percent atmospheres by mass \citep[e.g.][]{Wolfgang2015,Owen2017}.
-Thus, even though core-powered mass-loss and photoevaporation can create the observed radius gap in isolation \citep[e.g][]{Rogers2023b}; the black lines in Figure~\ref{fig:stripped_cores} indicate it was likely that photoevaporation was responsible for the final carving of the radius gap, setting its topography observed today.
-This is because, the planetary cores straddled by the black lines are expected to have transitioned from core-powered mass-loss to photoevaporation once they reached envelope mass fractions of a few percent on 10-100 Myr timescales.
+Thus, even though core-powered mass-loss and photoevaporation can create the observed radius gap in isolation \citep[e.g][]{Rogers2023b}; the black lines in Figure~\ref{fig:stripped_cores} indicate it was likely that photoevaporation was responsible for the final carving of the radius gap, setting its topography observed today. {\rc Although we emphasise this does not mean photoevaporation removed the majority of the exoplanet population's envelope mass. } This is because, the planetary cores straddled by the black lines are expected to have transitioned from core-powered mass-loss to photoevaporation once they reached envelope mass fractions of a few percent on 10-100 Myr timescales.

 Distinguishing between the mass-loss mechanisms responsible for the final ``stripping'' of the envelopes is important as photoevaporation and core-powered mass-loss may imprint different final atmospheric compositions during the removal of the last amounts of hydrogen.
 For example, core-powered mass-loss can leave small residual hydrogen in the atmosphere \citep[e.g.][]{Misener2021}, and photoevaporation can drag heavy elements along with it \citep[e.g.][]{Zahnle1986}.
 This opens up the possibility for future observational tests of these two mass-loss scenarios.